crate/crate-mesos-framework/README.rst

 An integration framework that allows you to run and manage CrateDB_ via `Apache Mesos`_.

+**This project is currently unmaintained.
+Contributions welcome.
+See below.**

 *Note: this framework is experimental and not suitable for production use.
 Future changes in the API might break older installations!*